CMIXA/CMIXA/README.md

 # Hello World, I'm Chris 👋
 ## I am a front-end developer and designer looking to bring in a new perspective.
 ### Some of my interests include:
-- web development, front-end development, back-end development, VR & AR, experimental design, UX & UI, fashion, music, and 3D modeling.
+- Web Development, Front-end Development, Back-end Development, VR & AR, Experimental Design, UX & UI, Fashion, Music, and 3D Modeling.

 ### Tools I Use:
-- Html, CSS, Javascript, Python, React, Sass, Nodejs Github, Blender, Unity, Unreal Engine, Figma, Adobe XD.
+- Html, CSS, Javascript, Python, React, Sass, Node.js, Github, Blender, Unity, Unreal Engine, Figma, Adobe XD.
 <!-- ### I’ve always seen programming as a tool for creativity and that's what excites me.
 With that, I want to be a well-rounded developer who is continuously learning! -->

 ### Let's connect!